What Does a Tick Look Like? Identification Guide by Species

 Bed Bugs vs. Ticks

-Bed bugs and ticks both feed on blood but look quite different upon close inspection.
+Bed bugs and ticks both feed on blood, but look quite different upon close inspection.
 Bed bugs have flat, oval bodies with six legs, visible antennae, and segmented abdomens.
 Ticks have eight legs and no antennae.
-Bed bugs are reddish-brown and approximately apple seed sized.
-They do not attach and feed for days like ticks.
+Bed bugs are reddish-brown and approximately apple-seed-sized.
+They do not attach and feed for days, as ticks do.
 Bed bugs leave multiple bites in clusters or lines, while ticks produce a single bite site where they remain attached.

 Visual Inspection Tips for People and Pets